noctuid/dotfiles/README.md

 This is a relatively simple thing to do in actuality.
 The reason existing solutions are site specific is because they operate based on the site link.
 Mpv will already play youtube videos from the url (and those on other sites supported by youtube-dl).
 It will have no problem playing pretty much any video if you pass it the direct link, so all you have to do is set up a script to get that link.

 There's certainly a much better way to do this, but I only know how to get this link manually: you open up firebug (or control+shift+j in chrome) and go to the net/media tab.
 When you play the video, the direct link will show up.
-What I've done is scripted the opening of the firebug window, the clicking on the video to start it, the clicking on the firebug window to copy that link, and then the opening of the link in mpv.
-This is mouse location dependent; the areas that need to be clicked will depend on screen size, window size, and firebug window size (all of these are constant for me but may be a problem if you use a floating wm; then again, if you're using a floating wm, you might not care about having to manually copy the link in the first place).
+You can also use the media sniffer firefox plugin (which is short and could probably easily be turned into a pentdactyl plugin).
+What I've done is scripted the clicks.
+This is mouse location dependent; the areas that need to be clicked will depend on menu size (which depends on the gtk theme or window size if firebug or something similar is being used).
 I use this extensively, and it works quickly and consistently for me for almost every site/video player I've tried.
-A nice thing about firebug is that there is a wide range where you can click beside and below the media popup where it will allow you to copy the link.

-Requirements: Pentadactyl with firebug plugin, MPV, and Firefox Some problems: Very rarely the video will quit in the middle or the buffering will be slow (it's the site's fault).
+Requirements: Pentadactyl with firebug or media sniffer plugin, MPV, and Firefox Some problems: Very rarely the video will quit in the middle or the buffering will be slow (it's the site's fault).
 For some sites, the played video won't be detected (I've only encountered this on two websites out of the 25+ I've tried).

-The firebug plugin for pentadactyl will not be able to open firebug if it has not been opened yet in the firefox window.
-I originally got around this by faking the key combo to open the console with xdotool, but realized that pentadactyl's emenu can be used instead.
-This fixes the problem where the binding had to be used twice to open the firebug console and get it to the right tab.
-This also makes it easier to setup autocommands to open firebug for specific sites.
-Another nice thing about firebug is that once you've opened it for a site in a window, it will open whenever you navigate to that site in that firefox window.
-However, I think this is a really ugly, hacky way of doing it, and hope to fix this in the future to somehow query firebug or something else instead for the direct link.

 See
-`scripts/bin/firebug_fake_mouse.sh`
+`scripts/bin/pentadactyl`
 the corresponding section in my `.pentadactylrc` (search undescore MPV)

 ## Make Gifs in MPV
 I thought it would be efficient to set up bindings within mpv to create gifs.
 Now that mpv has an a-b loop (issue #1241), I've gone back to using a script (`ffcut`) that first cuts part of a video out and then optionally makes a gif from that part.
-I have three keys set up in mpv for this: two to adjust the start and end positions and one to execute the script.
 To deal with videos being streamed, I've added a `-d` flag that will download the video using aria2 before cutting out a section (this assumes mpv has been passed the direct link of the video; see above).
-Note that a-b looping still works when streaming, so while it will take longer to create the cut video, it won't take more key presses (the time points can be marked prior to the download).
 When downloading the video is a hassle, one can always use a start and stop hotkey (for example, bound with sxhkd or in mpv) to screen record what's playing in mpv instead.

 The `makegif` script is just a wrapper for ffmpeg, imagemagick, and optionally gifsicle that takes a video, makes frames from it, and then creates an optimized 600 width 10 fps gif.
-It has much improved.
+It has much improved (but still sucks and needs to be updated).
 For example, if the output gif is not satisfactory, one can simply use the frames already created and try different options:
 ```
 makegif <path/to/video>
 # notice that there are some extra frames at the end; go into ~/Move/gif/frames and delete a few at the end